DataNeel/re_current/README.md

+## _wanted: people who know how to code and can help turn this into a better library_

 # re_current

 This is a very-incomplete version of the re_current library used to build midi loops and power processing sketches.
 You can find examples of its use at http://instagram.com/neel.shivdasani.